akeneo/pim-api-docs/content/akeneo-event-platform/getting-started.md

 # Getting started

-This guide will walk you through the essential steps to set up your environment, create subscriptions, and trigger events.
+This guide provides a step-by-step walkthrough to help you set up event subscriptions using the Event Platform.
+By the end of this guide, you will have created a connection, authenticated your App, subscribed to events, and triggered an event from your PIM.

-### Prerequisites
+## Prerequisites

 Before proceeding, ensure that you have an active <a href="https://api.akeneo.com/apps/overview.html#whats-an-akeneo-app" target="_blank">App</a> (it can be a <a href="https://api.akeneo.com/apps/create-custom-app.html" target="_blank">Custom App</a> or an active <a href="https://api.akeneo.com/getting-started/connect-the-pim-4x/step-1.html#you-said-connection" target="_blank">connection</a>) to an Akeneo PIM.